Your trauma response isn't random. It's as predictable as your Enneagram type. And that's your way out.

 Type 6: The Loyalist

-What broke you: Caregivers who changed the rules.
+What created it: Caregivers who changed the rules.
 Authority that betrayed.
 Gaslighting that made you doubt reality.
 No solid ground anywhere.

-Your trauma response: All of them, randomly.
-Fight, flight, freeze, fawn—you never know which until it happens.
+Your survival pattern: All four responses, randomly.
+Fight, flight, freeze, fawn.
+You never know which until it happens.
 Hypervigilance is exhausting but stopping feels dangerous.

 How it shows up now: